backstreetbrogrammer/50_DockerAndKubernetes/README.md

 This image is usually built by executing Docker instructions, which add layers on top of existing image or OS distribution.

-OS distribution is the initial image and every added layer creates a new image.
+OS distribution is the initial image, and every added layer creates a new image.

-Final Docker image reminds an _onion_ with OS distribution inside and a number of layers on top of it.
+The final Docker image reminds an _onion_ with OS distribution inside and a number of layers on top of it.

 For example, our image can be built by installing a number of deb packages and our application on top of Ubuntu 14.04 distribution.

 All three instructions (**RUN**, **CMD** and **ENTRYPOINT**) can be specified in `shell` form or `exec` form.

-**Shell form**
+**_Shell form_**

 ```
 <instruction> <command>